-The simplest way to assess the curb appeal of your house is to walk to the curb—or to the street—and view it with the critical eyes of someone who has never looked at it before.
+The simplest way to assess your house's curb appeal is to walk to the curb—or the street—and view it with the critical eyes of someone who has never looked at it before.
 Enlist the help of a friend whose opinion you value, sense of style you admire, and who will be honest.
-Take pictures of the house and front yard, along with close-ups of the door, path, landscaping and other details.
+Take pictures of the house and front yard, along with close-ups of the door, path, landscaping, and other details.

 Know your home's architectural style.
-Get smart about your region's climate and local... environmental issues that might affect your landscaping choices, like water rationing in a drought zone or planting annuals that will have to be changed out every couple of months.
+Is it Midcentury Modern, Colonial, Georgian, or maybe Spanish?
+Get smart about your region's climate and local environmental issues that might affect your landscaping choices, like water rationing in a drought zone or planting annuals that will have to be changed out every couple of months.

 Look at it through the eyes of a first-time visitor.

 - Does it stand out, like in a bad way?

 Pretend you're the parent of a friend of your pre-teen daughter, dropping off your child for the first time in the dark.
 You drive slowly by, searching for the address displayed on your phone's navigational app.
 It says you're at 46257 Mockingbird Lane—or are you?
 There's a car parked in front of the curb where the house numbers should be painted and a shrub covering the last two numbers of the address posted on the front facade.

 It's definitely time for an update, so why not make sure the house numbers are legible, easy to find, attractive, and in a font that complements your home's architectural style?

 If you were the mail carrier, would you be able to find your mailbox easily?
 OK, if you were an identity thief cruising by, could your house be targeted as an easy mark, with the mailbox near the front of the property, hinges of the little door broken or unlocked so that bills and other important pieces of mail can be swiftly confiscated while you're at work?